CloudVPS/openpanel-buildbot-config/readme.txt

 Mock:
 * yum -y install mock
-* make a tarball of hg checkou.
+* make a tarball of hg checkout.
 Look in .spec file for what name .spec is looking for (head $specfile | grep ^Name:)

 adduser -g buildslave mock